Rkomi98/MyBlog/files/Geoinformatics/GeoData_en.md

 ***

-## 1. GNSS – Global Navigation Satellite Systems
+## GNSS – Global Navigation Satellite Systems
-GNSS data originated in military contexts but have proven fundamental in many everyday fields.
+GNSS data originated in the military domain but have proven fundamental in many everyday fields.
 They enable global-scale autonomous positioning and navigation and provide a standard time reference.

 GNSS systems (such as GPS, Galileo, GLONASS, BeiDou) transmit radiofrequency signals containing orbital and temporal information from onboard atomic clocks.
 By measuring the time it takes for the signal to reach a receiver on Earth, the distance and thus the user's position are calculated via trilateration with at least 4 visible satellites.
 GNSS therefore provides extremely precise measurements of positioning (latitude, longitude, altitude) and absolute time.

-They are used in **geodesy** (GNSS station networks monitor tectonic movement and define global references), **precision agriculture**, **mapping** and **GIS**, terrestrial, aerial, and naval **transport**, and synchronization of electrical and telecommunication networks.
+They are used in **geodesy** (GNSS station networks monitor tectonic movement and define global references), **precision agriculture**, **mapping** and **GIS**, terrestrial, aerial, and naval **transport**, and synchronization of power grids and telecommunications.
 For example, the combined use of various GNSS systems now allows for multi-constellation receivers with global coverage and greater reliability.

-### 1.1 GNSS Radio Occultation (GNSS-RO): Precision Atmospheric Sounding
+### GNSS Radio Occultation (GNSS-RO): Precision Atmospheric Sounding

 GNSS Radio Occultation (GNSS-RO) represents one of the most elegant and robust remote sensing techniques, transforming navigation signals, originally conceived for positioning, into high-precision tools for meteorology and climatology.